Procedural Knowledge Learning¶

 The Identity Graph¶

-The identity graph initially contains a node for each identity used in the explanation trace.
+The identity graph initially contains a node for each identity used in the instantiation graph.
 Each node can have multiple edges that point to children identities and a single directed join edge that initially points back to itself.
-As the agent backtraces through the explanation trace, EBC will manipulate the identity graph based on the condition-action pairs it encounters.
+As the agent backtraces through the instantiation graph, EBBS will manipulate the identity graph based on the condition-action pairs it encounters.

-- Joining identities If a condition matches an action with a conflicting identity, EBC performs a join operation between the two identities.
+- Joining identities If a condition matches an action with a conflicting identity, EBBS performs a join operation between the two identities.
 This chooses one identity as the joined identity and points the join edges of the other identity and any previously joined identities to the new joined identity.
-Note that any time EBC uses an element’s identity, it is actually using the joined identity.
+Note that any time EBBS uses an element’s identity, it is actually using the joined identity.

-- It stores relational constraints between two identities, for example>
+. - stores relational constraints between two identities, for example

 ,< <max>